isomerpages/sportsg-corp/_support/ActiveSG Programme Partnership/NROC Sports.md

 4. [SG-Coach Level 1 (Technical)](https://www.sportsingapore.gov.sg/athletes-coaches/coaches-corner/singapore-coach-excellence-programme-sg-coach/sg-coach-technical-programme-accreditation) or NCAP Certificate or its equivalent
 5. Other supporting documents

-<small>Values and Principles in Sport (VPS) or its equivalent<sup>1</sup>: The VPS workshop is a module within the SG-Coach Theory Level 1 course which covers the topics on coaching philosophy, appropriate behaviours of coaches, teaching of values through Game-For-Life framework, information on Ministry of Education’s 21st Century Competencies Framework and Student Outcomes, and introduction to anti-doping.
+<small>The VPS workshop is a module within the SG-Coach Theory Level 1 course which covers the topics on coaching philosophy, appropriate behaviours of coaches, teaching of values through Game-For-Life framework, information on Ministry of Education’s 21st Century Competencies Framework and Student Outcomes, and introduction to anti-doping.
 Certificates which are deemed as its equivalent are SG-Coach Theory Level 1 Certificate which includes the VPS module, National Standards in Youth Sports for Coaching in Singapore Schools Certificate and Certificate of Attendance for Building Capacity of Coaches and Instructors (BCCI)’ Workshop.</small>

-Sport Singapore introduced the provisional membership category from Jan 2017.
+Sport Singapore introduced the provisional membership category in January 2017.
 The provisional membership allows existing and aspiring sport coaches to participate in academic, educational and professional development activities to improve their coaching practice as they work toward completing all requirements of full NROC membership.

-Over a 3-year provisional membership period, they could be given priority enrolment into various coaching courses and activities organised by Sport Singapore, their respective National Sports Association and other organisations.
+Over a three-year provisional membership period, they could be given priority enrolment into various coaching courses and activities organised by Sport Singapore, their respective National Sports Association and other organisations.
 The aim is to prepare them to obtain the necessary certification to become a full member within the NROC and to stay current in the practice of sport coaching as a profession.

-**NROC New/Renewal Applications**
+**NROC New/ Renewal Applications**

 More information on NROC new and renewal applications can be found at the following links: